ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 configuration file into your repository.
 In this file, one should specify the location of the project's requirement files, so that Dependabot knows where to look.
-The following code snippets show the required configuration for Dependabot acoording to the type of file in which the dependencies are
+The following code snippets show the required configuration for Dependabot according to the type of file in which the dependencies are
 specified:

 .. tab-set::